Floorp-Projects/Floorp/docs/setup/linux_build.rst

 -  **Memory:** 4GB RAM minimum, 8GB+ recommended.
 -  **Disk Space:** At least 30GB of free disk space.
 -  **Operating System:** A 64-bit installation of Linux.
-It is advisable to ensure that your system is fully up-to-date.
+It is strongly advised that you use a supported distribution; see :ref:`build_hosts`.
+We also recommend that your system is fully up-to-date.

 .. note::